homacs/org.cakelab.blender.io/doc/README.txt

 ---------------------------
 1. Go in org.cakelab.blender.dnadoc/resources/dnadoc
 2. Copy folder PREVIOUS_VER/added to NEW_VER/added
+3. Update version entry in doc.json (at least)
-3. Review the content and compare with docs in dnasrc and pyapi
+4. Review the content and compare with docs in dnasrc and pyapi

 VI.
 Do a Test-Run with Class Generator